‘DWTS’ Pro Gleb Savchenko Advocates For Same-Sex Partners On Upcoming Season Of ABC Series

 Dancing with the Stars pro Gleb Savchenko has used his platform on the series to advocate for same-sex partners during upcoming seasons of the ABC competition series.
-He shared his feelings regarding the need for the television show’s need to grow and evolve to Mr. Warburton Magazine.
+He shared his feelings regarding the need for the television show to grow and evolve to Mr. Warburton magazine.

 “Last season when Johnny Weir got on the show, I was like, ‘Johnny, you HAVE to be my partner,’ but they ended up not doing it,” Gleb said of the Olympian’s appearance during Season 29.